pancelor/pancelor.github.io/templates/posts/linecook.md

 It's a fun game!
 My highscore on hard mode is 24 :)

-I found it interesting how none of the numbers scrolling by are good or bad; their value to you as a player changes entirely based on context.
-I also really liked the time-pressure that the gravity caused, leading to forced decisions and general chaos.
+I found it interesting how the numbers scrolling by are neither good nor bad; their value changes entirely based on context.
+A four in one situation will give you a point of score, but in another situation, a four will kill you instantly, ending your run.
+I also really liked the time-pressure that the gravity caused, leading to forced decision-making and general chaos.
 These were the core pieces of Arithmetic Bounce that I wanted to play with in Linecook.

 ### context-dependent ingredients

-Instead of combining numbers into sums, in Linecook you combine food ingredients into recipes.
-This was the core idea I started building Linecook on.
-The first thing I did was make foods that travelled back and forth on conveyor belts, mimicking the general structure of Arithmetic Bounce:
+I wasn't feeling inspired by the idea of making a game about arithmetic, so I started thinking of themes that would still have those two qualities I wanted to explore (context-dependent value, and time pressure/chaos).
+What if instead of combining numbers into sums, you combined ingredients into recipes?
+This seemed solid, so I began coding.
+The first thing I did was make foods that traveled back and forth on conveyor belts, mimicking the general structure of Arithmetic Bounce:

 <figure>
   <video preload="auto" controls loop autoplay muted src="/assets/linecook/wip1.mp4"></video>